One of the biggest names in the VPN business, HideMyAss! (HMA) has been protecting its users' privacy for more than 15 years.

-The company offers a vast network of 1,100+ servers in 290+ locations across 190+ countries.
-That's fewer servers than some of the top providers, but many more locations and countries (NordVPN has 5,500+ servers across 59 countries, ExpressVPN has 3,000+ servers across 160 locations and 94 countries).
+The company offers a vast network of 1,030+ servers in 290+ locations across 210+ countries.
+That's fewer servers than some of the top providers, but many more locations and countries (NordVPN has 5,200+ servers across 60 countries, ExpressVPN has 3,000+ servers across 160 locations and 94 countries).

 - Want to try HideMyAss?
 Check out the website here (opens in new tab)

 The HideMyAss! website proudly proclaims that it works on all your devices, and it just might have a point.
-Not only are there custom apps for Windows, Mac, Android, iOS and Linux, but there's installation advice to help you manually set up the service on many other platforms.
-And that includes the ability to configure some routers, which in theory should allow you to use the service with all your smart devices, too.
+Not only are there custom apps for Windows, Mac, Android, iOS and Linux, but there's installation advice to help you manually set up the service on Apple TV, Android TV, Xbox, PlayStation and more.

 Privacy and logging